chef/chef-web-docs/themes/docs-new/layouts/shortcodes/knife_ssl_check_verify_server_config.md

-If the SSL certificate can be verified, the response to
+If the TLS/SSL certificate can be verified, the response to

 ```bash
 knife ssl check